 Obviously, things have moved on a lot since those tentative first steps with DSLR movie making, but here’s the result we got back then…

 . . .

 Click HERE to see a clip of the Gerewol from Human Planet‘s ‘Deserts: Life in the Furnace’ programme

-Still reading?
-Join in the discussion on my Facebook page.
+Want to stay connected?
+Join in the discussion on my Facebook page